-Like Eco says in his essay On Ugliness, the perception of the ugly, the uncanny, the oddity is subjective.
-Should this article entice you to read the book, you might find it not at all shocking, nor horrifying.
+As Eco says in his essay On Ugliness, the perception of the ugly, the uncanny, the oddity is subjective.
+Should this article entice you to read the book, you might find it not at all shocking, neither horrifying.
 Perhaps I am a bit delicate, but there are some scenes, whether painted, drawn, carved, or described on paper, that I found hard to digest.

 Starting from Chapter I, “Ugliness in the Classical World”, all the way to Chapter XV, “Ugliness Today”, the book provides the reader with precise timelines and thematic groupings: monsters and deformations, physiognomic fixations, dissections, infernal moats, tempting devils, bloody saints, the grotesque and the ridiculous, ugliness of gender, sick and miserable people, soulless industrial panoramas, racial satire, and more.

 Now, after having described the contents from a personal angle and showcased a selection of images (although all featured in Eco’s book), I feel I must strike a blow in favor of this splendidly revolting anthology.
 I thoroughly enjoyed On Ugliness’ narration and its extensive bibliography, matching each chapter’s theme and timeframe.
 Beauty’s infamous peer is interpreted far and wide.
 Ugliness’ history and the cultural shifts that caused it to acquire, lose, and then reclaim different characteristics in art and literature alike, are offered to the reader with clarity of purpose and objectivity.